wookiehangover/wookiehangover.com/pages/writing/16-open-tabs.html.md

 description: I have 16 open browser tabs RIGHT NOW
 ---

-# I have 16 tabs open
+# I have 16 open tabs

-Right now, I have 16 tabs open in my browser.
+Right now, I have 16 open tabs in my browser.

 By all measures, this is not a lot of tabs.
 I see people at work that have tab stacks so dense only a single pixel is given to each one.
 Or multiple windows, 6 or 7 layers deep, each with 10 tabs or more, taking up the full width of the screen.
 I try and do better than that.

-I like to treat my browser—my work environment—with a little more respect closing things down at the beginning or end of each day, or at very least once a week.
+I like to treat my browser—my work environment—with a little more respect by closing things down at the beginning or end of each day, or at very least once a week.

+So that leaves my pc at home.
+That's where the tabs pile up, unread and unwanted, for weeks on end.
+I come back to them every day, occasionally adding to them, and sometimes nuking the whole session altogether.

+But on any given day I have an accretion of internet detritus to ponder over.
+It was Jorge Luis Borges who said that reading is a more intellectual activity than writing; I never read most of them.

 Here is the (annotated) list of tabs I currently have open: